GabrielGMachado/florybal-project/README.md

 <h1 align="center">📊 Florybal Project</h1>

 <p id="description">This project is an online sales platform for Florybal, a renowned chocolate brand known for its quality and unmatched flavor.
-Developed using the Next.js framework, this project aims to provide a fast, intuitive, and enjoyable shopping experience for chocolate lovers.</p>
+Developed using the Next.js framework, this project aims to provide a fast, intuitive, and enjoyable shopping experience for chocolate lovers.
+All code is written in Portuguese (BR).</p>

 ## 🧐 Features